 Birlinn Limited is an independent publishing house based in Edinburgh, Scotland.
 The company is built on traditions of the written and spoken word and is constantly looking to the future.

-Established in 1992, Birlinn Limited publishes books under a number of imprints:
+Established by Hugh Andrew (2022 recipient of the Royal Scottish Geographical Society Shackleton Medal for leadership and citizenship in publishing) in 1992, Birlinn publishes books under a number of imprints:

 Stay a while, take a look around the site: look, listen, read.

 The long-standing aim of Birlinn Ltd is to create an inclusive staff team and nurture writers and illustrators who together reflect the diversity and stories of our nation and the audience who will read them.
 Whilst we sit at the heart of cultural life in Scotland, our authors are known far beyond, and we are proud of what we have achieved together since we started out in 1992.

 In order to deliver on our aim, and as we move forward, we are working to remove barriers.
 We seek out new talent and new collaborations and welcome the opportunities they bring.